Peter Mellgard is the senior editor of Noema Magazine.

 “In these coast landscapes,” the naturalist John Muir wrote during a mailboat journey from Puget Sound north through the archipelago in 1879, “there is such indefinite, on-leading expansiveness, such a multitude of features without apparent redundance, their lines graduating delicately into one another in endless succession, while the whole is so fine, so tender, so ethereal, that all penwork seems hopelessly unavailing.
 Tracing shining ways through fjord and sound, past forests and waterfalls, islands and mountains and far azure headlands, it seems as if surely we must at length reach the very paradise of the poets, the abode of the blessed.”

 The forest that covers this landscape is the largest temperate rainforest on the planet.
 It gets 25 feet of rain a year in some places.
 In this primeval place, over thousands of years, a robust but sensitive ecological equilibrium was established.
 Hemlock, spruce, cedar, fir, pine and yew overtook the landscape as the ice age ended.
 The trees here grow incredibly slowly and to towering heights.
 Western hemlock and western red cedar sometimes reach 800 years old and grow to be about 150 feet tall.
 The majestic Sitka spruce, Alaska’s state tree, has been known to add only an inch of radial growth in a century.
-And then there’s the king of them all, the yellow cedar, regal specimens that started growing not long after Jesus died.
+And then there’s the king of them all, the yellow cedar, regal specimens of which that started growing not long after Jesus died.

 In ways we barely understand, a healthy, contiguous old-growth forest is crucial for the survival of the overall ecosystem, sustaining the plants and animals that dwell not just in the forest but also in the sea.
 On land, the huge trees provide habitat for deer and wolves, black bears and brown bears, flying squirrels, eagles, murrelets, martins, minks and countless other species.